How to Get Epic Gear in Order and Chaos

 You DO NOT need to be full 3.5 to begin to earn the rank for S4.
 Plan carefully.

-S4 is the most important set as of 2017.
+S4 was the most important set as of 2017.
 The season 4 gear is split into two sets.
 A blue basic set, and an epic purple set.
 Both of these require ranking to buy.
 I will create a more thorough guide on this gear ASAP.

 I also recommend you join a good PVP guild.
 You will struggle to get 4v4 teams without a good guild.
 It does not matter which type of arena you get your rank in.
 I use 2s for rank and 4s for points.

 If you get the ranking you need but don't have the points, then do 4s.
-Again, you need a good PVP guild to get 4s teams.
+Again, you need a good PVP guild to get regular 4s teams.